savannaemily6/savannaemily6/README.md

 ## Hi there 👋
+<header>🔭 I'm currently working on creating a website that offers free resources to support and guide yooung females in exploring technology and coding.
-<header>"I'm currently working on learning new coding languages like HTML/CSS and Python.
+I'm currently learning different coding languages, like Python and HTML/CSS.

+How to reach me:
+  Email: savannaemily6@gmail.com

 </header>
 <!--
 **savannaemily6/savannaemily6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.